Tyrrrz/Gress/Readme.md

 var subProgress3 = muxer.CreateInput(); // IProgress<Percentage>
 ```

-When a progress update is reported on any of these inputs, all of the updates up to that point are aggregated into one and routed to the target handler.
+When a progress update is reported on any of these inputs, all the updates up to that point are aggregated into one and routed to the target handler.
 The sample below illustrates this process in detail:

 ```csharp